13nenad/movie-recommender-webapp/README.md

 Initial data was obtained from https://grouplens.org/datasets/movielens/ The small dataset was used which contains: 100,000 ratings applied to 9,000 movies by 600 users.
 Last updated 9/2018.

+Webapp
-The webapp is hosted as an Azure Webapp Service and can be found here: https://nenad-movierecommender.azurewebsites.net To have a play with it you can use the userId=325 on the login screen.
+- The webapp is hosted as an Azure Webapp Service and can be found here: https://nenad-movierecommender.azurewebsites.net
+- To have a play with it you can use the userId=325 on the login screen
+- .NET 6 SDK
+- MVC pattern
+- Published using GitHub Actions (publish is triggered upon push to master)

 Functionality/Skills incorporated:
 - Queries, inserts and deletes data from a distributed data storage (CosmosDB)